 from the Johns Hopkins University SAIS and has worked at the Library of Congress and taught at Bowdoin College, the College

-College, the College of William and Mary, the University of Pennsylvania, and Portland State University, all in the United
+of William and Mary, the University of Pennsylvania, and Portland State University, all in the United States.

-Until 1999, he served as the Historian of the Sultan's Armed Forces in the Office of the Deputy Prime Minister for Security
+1999, he served as the Historian of the Sultan's Armed Forces in the Office of the Deputy Prime Minister for Security and

-He is affiliated with the Center for Middle Eastern Studies at the University of Arizona and served as the 2004 Sir William
+with the Center for Middle Eastern Studies at the University of Arizona, and he has been the 2004 Sir William Luce Fellow

 at the University of Durham (UK) and 2014 Visiting Kuwait Professor at the Paris School of International Affairs of SciencesPo

 He serves on the editorial boards of the Middle East Journal and the Journal of Arabian Studies, and

 formerly on the boards of the Journal of Oman Studies, and Liwa - the Journal of the UAE National Archives.